syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Gets or sets an object that indicates whether to customize the filtering behaviour of the file explorer
+Gets or sets an object that indicates whether to customize the filtering behavior of the file explorer